backstage/backstage/.changeset/eight-insects-tan.md

 '@backstage/core-components': patch
 ---

-Add `LayoutProvider` component and `useLayoutContent` hook to have a reference to current main content element
+Add `useContent` hook to have a reference to the current main content element